xinzhan/core-services.en/help/interface/experience-cloud.md

 ## Get help on administration and cross-application services

-This guide provides access to help on Experience Cloud user and product administration in the Admin Console, enabling solutions for platform services.
+This guide provides access to help on Experience Cloud user and product administration in the Admin Console, enabling applications for platform services.
 You can also access help on the Audience Library, Customer Attributes, Experience Cloud Assets, and more:

 * [[!UICONTROL Audience Library]](audience-library.md)
 * [[!UICONTROL Customer Attributes]](attributes.md)